 You also need to create a plan for when the time comes to launch.
 Everything else flows from there.

-Your customers expect something from you, so act on their expectations and communicate clearly what’s expected of them as a customer.
-Also, be prepared to interact with your customers in a way that makes them feel good about themselves – that’s part of being a good brand.
+You should act on the expectations of your customers and clearly communicate what they expect from you as a customer.
+Moreover, you should be prepared to interact with your customers in a way that makes them feel good about themselves – that is an essential part of being a good brand.

 5. Measure your performance